 Muse Group: Enshittifying everything it touches

-Starting in 2017, Ultimate Guitar – a Russian guitar tabs website – started going on a shopping spree: They acquired MuseScore, an open source notation program, Audacity, the Audacity audio editor, Hal Leonard, a sheet music publisher, StaffPad, AmpKit, and others.
-Throughout all of this time, they have continuously enshittified their offerings with unethical and illegal… Continue reading Muse Group: Enshittifying everything it touches
+Starting in 2017, Ultimate Guitar – then a guitar tabs website developed from a Kaliningrad office – started going on a shopping spree: They acquired MuseScore, an open source notation program, Audacity, the Audacity audio editor, Hal Leonard, a sheet music publisher, StaffPad, AmpKit, and others.
+Today, they're known as Muse Group, have abandoned their Russian… Continue reading Muse Group: Enshittifying everything it touches

 Corporations are agentic AGI